doxeylab/doxeylab-website/_members/sura-ali.md

 ---
 name: Sura Ali
 image: images/team/sura-ali.jpg
-description: Doctoral Student
+description: Postdoctoral Fellow
-role: phd
+role: postdoc
 group: current
 aliases:
   - S. Ali
   - Sura Ali
 links:
   email: s73ali@uwaterloo.ca
+  orcid: 0009-0006-4780-0760
+  linkedin: sura-ali-147a5a6b
+  google-scholar:vQuS6bcAAAAJ
 ---

-Bio: Sura is a Ph.D. student in the Doxey Lab.
-She graduated from the University of Western Ontario with a ME.Sc. in Chemical and Biochemical Engineering in 2014.
-She also holds a Master’s degree in Microbiology from the University of Baghdad.
-Before coming to UW, Sura worked in a variety of sectors including pharmaceutical R&D, medical, and environmental labs, as well as teaching.
-Sura is skilled in DNA extraction, microbiological techniques, transmission electron microscopy, and bioinformatics.
-In the Doxey Lab, Sura investigating abundant uncharacterized proteins produced by Pseudoalteromonas tunicata and exploring their functions in biofilms.
+Dr. Ali is a postdoctoral researcher in the Doxey Lab.
+She received her PhD in 2025 from the University of Waterloo, where she discovered two novel proteins produced by Pseudoalteromonas tunicata and explored their functions in biofilms formation.
+Dr. Ali is interested in conducting genomic surveillance of wastewater to characterize novel antimicrobial resistance genes.
+Supplemented by the surveillance of relevant viral and bacterial pathogens.